Skip to main content

 Learning

-The systematic process of gathering evidence, reflecting on it, and using it to improve programme strategy and implementation.
+The systematic process of gathering evidence, reflecting on it, and using it to improve program strategy and implementation.

 Definition